vatpac-technology/sops/docs/client/towerstrips.md

     With a strip selected, pressing `TAB` will cock or uncock it.

 ### Queue Management
-When multiple aircraft have outstanding requests, it is recommended you 'queue up' the strip, by placing it below the queue bar.
+When multiple aircraft have outstanding requests, it is recommended you 'queue up' the strip, by placing them below the queue bar.
 This can be done quickly by selecting the strip then pressing "Add to Queue".

+!!! tip
+    With a strip selected, pressing `SPACEBAR` will queue or unqueue it.

 Strips can be moved vertically by pressing the keyboard arrow keys while a strip is selected.
 Aircraft at the bottom of the queue are first in line.

 When an aircraft is in a queue, make sure the strip's bay location represents its current state.

 !!! example
     An aircraft in a queue for an airways clearance, would remain in the **Preactive Bay**, below the queue bar, not in the **Cleared Bay**.

+### Runway Crossings
+As per [Runway Crossings](#runway-crossings), the red crossing highlight should be applied to any aircraft who need to cross an active runway.
+SMC should consider doing this in conjunction with issuing the initial taxi instructions, as a visual reminder of the coordination which will be required.
+SMC should hotline ADC for each crossing and/or place the highlighted strip in the **Holding Point Bay**, as a prompt to ADC that a crossing is required.

+**ADC** should monitor the **Holding Point Bay** and proactively hotline SMC where a suitable gap exists to facilitate the runway crossing.
+Alternatively, **SMC** should hotline ADC to request the crossing when required.
+Planning runway crossings in advance, including crossing multiple aircraft at different taxiways at the same time, can drastically improve overall runway efficiency.

+!!! tip
+    On long runways with readily available rapid exit taxiways (e.g. RWY 34L at YSSY), ADC may instruct landing aircraft to *'report taxiway B9 assured'* and upon receiving this confirmation, hotline SMC to approve the crossing of an aircraft further upwind of the runway exit.